Best Blockchain Indexers (Updated for 2026): Real-Time Web3 Data & Subgraphs

 These factors separate production-grade infrastructure from developer tooling.

-Envio Self-hosted indexing GraphQL Sub-second Select Self-hosted
+Envio Performance-focused self-hosted indexing GraphQL Sub-second Select Self-hosted Depends, infra-dependent

-Top blockchain indexers at a glance
+Top blockchain indexers in 2026

 • Best overall blockchain indexer for real-time apps: Ormi